hectorcorrea/webdev-nutshell/tutorial.md

 ## HTML

-HTML stands for [Hypertext Markup Language](https://developer.mozilla.org/en-US/docs/Web/HTML) and is the language that we use to build web pages that the browser renders.
+HTML stands for [Hypertext Markup Language](https://developer.mozilla.org/en-US/docs/Web/HTML) and it's the language that we use to build web pages that the browser renders.

 Below is an example of a very basic web page with HTML: